Buy a subscription now and get a free TAPP2Go Bottle!

 Brita Jug vs EcoPro TAPP Water filter review and comparison

 Brita Jug vs EcoPro by TAPP Water?
-Which product should I buy?
+Which product should you buy?
 What is the difference and how does Brita compare to TAPP Water?

 Many people are concerned about the quality of their tap water or trying to reduce the bottled water consumption.
 Most have heard about or tried Brita water pitchers but what are the alternatives to Brita and how do they compare?